zainaejaz/Z-s-Expense-Tracker/README.md

 #Expense Tracker

 The Z's Expense Tracker Application is a full-stack web application developed using React.js for the frontend, Supabase for the database, and React Query and Redux for state management.
-The application allows users to efficiently manage their expenses through a user-friendly interface
+The application allows users to efficiently manage their expenses through a user-friendly interface.